Symptoms of GABA overexpression

 Week 3- give him 1/4 of a capsule in the morning & 1/4 of a capsule before bedtime.
 (During this period, your child may have a change in sleeping patterns, but it will get back into a normal pattern in a week or so.)

 Week 4- 1/4 of a capsule in the morning, 1/4 of a capsule 7 hours later & 1/4 of a capsule 7 hours after that.
 (That's 90 mg.)
-If you see that he is easily bruising, then cut back on the amount.
+If you see that he is easily bruising, or shows eye related symptoms, then cut back on the amount.

 Once you get to week 5, you can increase it as he gains weight.

-Jett hasn't experienced any adverse effect of the ginkgo and he's been taking it since at least 4 months of age.
+Jett hasn't experienced any adverse effect of ginkgo and he's been taking it since 3.5 months of age.

 I would love to switch to time release, but Jett can't take tablets yet & grinding would defeat the purpose.
 So, I'm giving it about every 7 hours.
 When he awakens early in the am, I give it then because it usually is about 7 hours after I last gave it.
 It seems to allow him a little more calm sleep for the rest of the morning.
 (Plus, the less he thrashes, the more I sleep!)